christian12w/Zamto/README.md

 - `npm run build` - Builds the production-ready application
 - `npm run preview` - Previews the production build locally
 - `npm run lint` - Runs ESLint to check for code issues

+## Deployment

+### Netlify Deployment

+1. Push your code to a GitHub repository
+2. Log in to your Netlify account
+3. Click "New site from Git"
+4. Select your repository
+5. Configure the build settings:
+   - Build command: `npm run build`
+   - Publish directory: `dist`
+6. Click "Deploy site"

+Alternatively, you can use the Netlify CLI:
+1. Install Netlify CLI: `npm install -g netlify-cli`
+2. Run `netlify init` to connect your project
+3. Run `netlify deploy` to deploy

 ## Project Structure